 The best advice for vapers who are concerned about inhaling a lot of PG or VG is from Dr. Farsalinos.
 To reduce what miniscule risk there may be, he suggests using a higher nicotine level and vaping less.
 Of course, that is the exact opposite of current vaping trends.

-Poor nicotine.
-It has a bad reputation, largely from being associated with smoking.
+In the minds of most, nicotine is viewed as dangerous, largely from being associated with smoking.
 It’s a connection that can’t be avoided, but it’s not fair.
 The dangers of smoking are many and profound, but nicotine isn’t the culprit.
 Despite lots of research, nicotine has not been shown to cause cancer, or any of the other deadly outcomes of smoking.
-The products of combustion damage organs and arteries, not the mild stimulant with the bad name.
+The products of combustion damage organs and arteries, not the mild stimulant.

 Nicotine is found naturally in plants in the nightshade family, which includes potatoes, tomatoes, eggplant, and tobacco.
 But only in tobacco is the drug abundant enough to bother extracting commercially.
 You’d have to remove all the nicotine from a truckload of tomatoes to make enough nicotine solution for a sample bottle of e-liquid though.
 So for vaping, nicotine is pretty much a “tobacco product.”